Withdrawals and penalties

 Penalties for late withdrawal from courses or units

-When you withdraw from a unit or your course, you may become liable for fees or an academic penalty depending on the date on which you withdraw.
+When you withdraw from a unit or your course, you may become liable for fees or an academic penalty (eg. a grade of withdrawn fail), depending on the date on which you withdraw.
 Before withdrawing you should check these dates and seek advice from your Faculty.

-- Withdrawal dates for new international students (in their first study period)
+- Withdrawal dates and refund amounts for new international students (in their first study period)

 Students who do not follow University procedures and timelines for fees, library borrowing, loans etc. will have encumbrances placed on their enrolment.